tajmone/pandoc-goodies/pp/README.md

 # PP-Macros

-    PP v2.1.5 | pandoc v2.0.2
+    PP v2.8 | pandoc v2.7.2

-"**The Pandoc-Goodies PP-Macros Library**" — An ongoing collaborative effort to build a library of PP macros to extend pandoc's workflow: use GFM Task Lists in pandoc document, external syntax highlighters, and much more.
+"**The Pandoc-Goodies PP-Macros Library**" — An ongoing collaborative effort to build a library of PP macros to extend pandoc workflow: custom inline and block styling in pandoc documents, external syntax highlighters, interaction with external scripts and tools, and much more.

 Copyright © Tristano Ajmone 2017, [MIT License](../LICENSE).